 Step 1: Pour Hot Water Over Moss

 Carefully pour the boiling water over the area affected by moss.
 This is the most environmentally friendly application.
 Scrub with stiff brush or broom and wash away debris with hose.

 Sprinkle agricultural lime or baking soda on affected areas to kill moss.
-These chemically basic powders help neutralize the acidic conditions mosses thrive in.
-Let set 24 hours, then carefully sweep up, and dispose of powder
+These chemically alkaline powders help neutralize the acidic conditions mosses thrive in.
+Let it set 24 hours, then carefully sweep up and dispose of powder

 Put on safety gear.
-Mix a solution of 3 pounds of zinc sulfate with 5 gallons of water and apply to mossy areas.
+Mix a solution of 3 pounds of zinc sulfate with 5 gallons of water and apply to mossy areas with a garden sprayer or watering can.
 The product is said to be effective for two to five years.
 It can damage surrounding plants, so these should be covered during the application process.
 It is also toxic to fish and should not be applied near water.

-Use a power sprayer to clear the area both of moss debris and chemical residue after any of these treatments.
+Use a power washer to clear the area both of moss debris and chemical residue after any of these treatments.